Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yangyuanyuan-huawei-mcp.md

 This document analyzes the application of MCP in sophisticated batch network management and proposes two deployment schemes, which may introduce certain security risks.
 Since MCP's internal instructions are invisible to users and only accessible to the LLM model, attackers could potentially inject malicious instructions, leading to information leakage or workflow errors.

 To address such security risks, measures like version locking mechanisms, enhanced visibility, and context isolation can provide a certain level of protection.

-# Conclusion

-MCP Technology delivers an innovative solution for cross-vendor network device management at scale.
-By enhancing and extending traditional network management protocols (NETCONF/RESTCONF), it effectively addresses multi-vendor device management challenges while significantly improving network administration efficiency and service quality.
-As the technology matures, MCP is positioned for widespread adoption in network management domains.

 --- back